Reap the Harvest on Blockchain: A Survey of Yield Farming Protocols: Yield farming risks

 \subsubsection{Reentrancy attack}

 Even though the composability factor of DeFi is what makes yield farming possible in the first place by allowing for complex, interconnected financial protocols, it does bring along the danger of smart contract risk as more and more money legos are plugged into a strategy.
-While two smart contracts (e.g., yield farming protocols) may be secure in isolation, the combination of them may not.
+While two smart contracts may be secure in isolation, the combination of them may not.
 By composing multiple smart contracts together, the attack surface might be greater than the sum of its parts~\cite{wang2021ethereum,wan2021smart}.

 Reentrancy attack is one of the most destructive attacks that appear when multiple smart contracts operate with each other.
 More specifically, the reentrancy attack occurs when a smart contract makes an external call to another smart contract.
 Then the another contract makes recursive calls back to the original function, intentionally or unintentionally withdraw funds.
 When the original contract fails to update its state before sending funds, the attacker can exploit this vulnerability to continuously drain the contract’s funds.